Skip advert

 What does it mean if a car has outstanding finance?

-If a car has outstanding finance, it means there are outstanding finance payments remaining from an active PCP or HP finance agreement.
+If a car has outstanding finance, it means there are outstanding finance payments remaining from an active finance agreement.
 If this is the case, the car finance provider will still legally own the car until all outstanding money has been paid.
 Only after the finance agreement has been settled and the ownership has been transferred can a car be sold.

 Can you buy a car with outstanding finance?